eddieurua/Cloud-Security-Virtualization/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running?
   - http://51.143.96.132:5601/app/kibana#/home

+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
 To download this repository run the following command(s):
 - git clone "https://github.com/eddieurua/Cloud-Security-Virtualization.git"

 To make changes and update repository run the following commands:
 - git add .
 - git commit -m "update message"